tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 does not have access to a TLS library with these APIs or when TLS is handled independently of the application layer protocol.

+## The "validate" API

-"validate", which takes as input:
+The "validate" API takes as input:

  * an optional authenticator request
  * an authenticator